 18 February 2013

-Researchers in Germany present an 825 GHz traveling wave tube design with square helix slow wave structure, including input and output couplings.
+Researchers in Germany present an 825 GHz travelling wave tube design with square helix slow wave structure, including input and output couplings.
 As well as being manufacturable, simulations suggest the design could boost solid-state THz source power outputs by more than an order of magnitude.

 One of the bottlenecks in the development of terahertz technologies is producing powerful but compact sources.
 To date, solid-state electronic frequency multiplied sources can achieve 1 mW output at 1 THz.
-One way to increase the output power is to use a terahertz amplifier in the form of traveling wave tube (TWT).
+One way to increase the output power is to use a terahertz amplifier in the form of travelling wave tube (TWT).

 TWTs are vacuum electronic amplifiers used widely in satellite communications and electronic countermeasures at microwave frequencies.
 They are known for their ability to produce high-power high-frequency signals.
 TWTs contain a slow wave structure (SWS), in which the input signal interacts with an electron beam, increasing the EM energy of the signal at the expense of the kinetic energy of the electrons.

 Among the many SWS shapes that have been tried, the helix has proven best for operation bandwidth.
 However it is difficult to produce a conventional circular helix structure at the scale required for THz operation, where the diameter would be a few tens of micrometres.
 At this scale the normal fabrication method of winding wire around a mandrel is not feasible.
 On the other hand the two dimensional lithographic nature of microfabrication methods prevents the fabrication of circular shapes.

 In this work, the Goethe University team at Frankfurt present a TWT design with a square helix SWS that should be achievable with existing microfabrication technologies and which, for the first time, includes the design and modelling of input and output couplers.